jha-niraj/InterviewIo-Live-Poll/README.md

-# 🎯 InterviewIO - Live Polling & Quiz System
+# 🎯 Intervue - Live Polling & Quiz System

 A real-time polling and quiz application for teachers and students with live results, chat functionality, AI-powered quiz generation, and comprehensive analytics.